Pamukkale: Discover Turkey's Enchanting Cotton Castle

 Another option is to take an overnight bus from Istanbul to Denizli, which takes about 12 hours.
 From Denizli, you can take a bus or taxi to Pamukkale.

-When to visit Pamukkale
+When to visit the Cotton Castle of Turkey

 The ideal time to visit Pamukkale is spring (April to June) or autumn (September to November) when the temperatures are more pleasant.